hence-io/hence-comp/blogs/working-with-polymer-and-es6/4-enhancing-functionality/README.md

-# Working with Polymer and ES6 - Exploring Components
+# Working with Polymer and ES6 - Enhancing Functionality

-In Part 3, we are diving in to our new component to explore the various aspects of Polymer to start crafting the foundation of our component.
+In Part 4, we are now ready to start expanding and featurizing our new component to make it a practical component we could see ourselves using in a site or web application.

 ## Component Bootcamp